Community Living Standards

 Residence Life allows for room personalization in accordance with the following policies:

-• Residents are not permitted to apply permanent or nonpermanent color (paint) anywhere inside the residence hall rooms and apartments.
+• Residents are not permitted to apply permanent or nonpermanent color (paint) or any kind of wallpaper anywhere inside their suite/apartment.

 • University furniture and/or resources may not be removed from the residence halls, apartments or any common area at any time.
 This includes items from lounges, lobbies or other common areas into suites or apartments.

 • Wall hangings are allowed; students should use removable Command Strips or hooks.
-Do not remove Command Strips as this is handled by Maintenance staff to avoid damaging the walls.
-Do not use push pins, thumbtacks, tape or nails because they may damage the walls.
+Do not remove Command Strips as this is handled by Housing Maintenance to avoid damaging the walls.
+The use of pins, thumbtacks, tape or nails to hang items on walls is prohibited.

 • Drawing on any surface is prohibited.